Rugby league in Victoria: The modern code of rugby league

-Attendances for State of Origin games in the state during the 1990s had been strong.
+But attendances for the State of Origin games in the state during the 1990s had been strong.
 The 1990 State of Origin played at Olympic Park, attracted a capacity crowd of 25,800, and three more were held in 1994, 1995 and 1997 at the Melbourne Cricket Ground.
 Over those 3 years, 160,000 people attended; including a then Australian rugby league record crowd of 87,161 in 1994.

-In 1991 the first match of the Test series between New Zealand and Australia was played in Melbourne, the first time a rugby league test match played in Australia was held outside of New South Wales and Queensland.
+In 1991 the first match of the Test series between New Zealand and Australia was played at Olympic Park in front of a crowd of 26,900, the first time a rugby league test match played in Australia was held outside of New South Wales and Queensland.
+The next year, the second Test between Great Britain and Australia was played at Princes Park in front of a crowd of 33,005.

 The first professional team emerges

 In August 1991 the NSWRL began to express interest for its 1993 competition, and made a request to the Victorian Rugby League to put forward a proposal.
 The local league showed significant hesitation, indicating that the game had little support to build upon.

 However, during 1993 ARL Chairman Ken Arthurson made it clear that he remained positive about Melbourne and thought it had much to offer.
 Former Melbourne CEO Chris Johns said; "John and I had been with the Broncos from day one and we had learnt first-hand how the club had progressed in 10 years to become a 'super club'.
 Melbourne had three times the population of Brisbane and the people down there just love their sport".

 Plans to enter Melbourne gained momentum in November 1994 when both the ARL and the organisers of the (then called) News Limited rebel competition both began initiatives to fast track their own teams in the Victorian capital.

 In 1996, the Australian Rugby League (ARL) decided to establish a Melbourne-based team due to the high attendances at recent State of Origin matches.
 But in May 1997, Super League boss John Ribot pushed for a Melbourne-based club in the Super League competition, which was the rival against the ARL competition.
 Former Brisbane Broncos centre Chris Johns became the CEO of the club and Ribot stepped down from head of the Super League to set up the club.
 The club would be fully owned by News Limited who had a position of influence through their ownership in the Herald Sun, with part of its strategy to use Melbourne's most popular newspaper to provide contra media exposure for the new club.
 In September 1997, Melbourne announced that Chris Anderson would be their foundation coach, and then the Super League announced that their new team would be named the Melbourne Storm and it would be based at Olympic Park Stadium.